hybernia1/8bitgame/README.md

 # 8bitgame

 A minimal HTML5 demo for a top-down 8-bit style game.
-The prototype now runs on Phaser 3 from the CDN so you can drop the folder on any static server and move the character around the enclosed level to test camera follow, collision, and basic feel before adding enemies or objectives.
+The prototype now runs on Phaser 3 locally from `vendor/phaser.min.js` so you can drop the folder on any static server and move the character around the enclosed level to test camera follow, collision, and basic feel before adding enemies or objectives.